Delivery Operations 101

 The great news is that there’s no need to pay huge sums for a fancy route planning tool.

 There are plenty of useful free models available.
-And if you want more advanced functionality, there are many paid models with cutting-edge tech.
-The above guide has some pointers to get you started.
+And if you want more advanced functionality, there are also many paid models with various different benefits.